Things to see and do

 Walk along a Roman High Street

-Explore the History of Corbridge roman town as you walk down the once bustlig roman High street which runs from east to west through the town.
-This street once ran all the way to Carlisle forming part of the Roman road known as the Stanegate.
+Explore the History of Corbridge Roman Town as you walk down the once-bustling Roman high street which runs from east to west through the town.
+This street once ran all the way to Carlisle forming part of the Roman road known as the ‘Stanegate’.

-As you step where Roman feet once walked, imagine picking up your supplies from the granaries, and look out for the remains of the fountain house and a large courtyard building.
+As you step where Roman feet once walked, imagine picking up your supplies from the granaries.
+Look out for the remains of the fountain house and a large courtyard building.
 This main street continues under the fields both east and west of the remains that you can see today.

 Explore the museum

 Over a period of almost 350 years, Roman Corbridge evolved from a military centre into a thriving civilian community.
-Uncover stories of the town's Roman residents through the objects that they left behind in the newly reimagined museum.
+Uncover stories of the town's Roman residents through the objects they left behind in the Corbridge museum.

 Study Roman armour, tools, inscriptions on stone, ceramics, and jewellery up close to capture a sense of Roman culture.
-All of the artefacts in our Collections were discovered right here at the site and many have never been on display before.
+All of the artefacts in our Collections were discovered right here at the site.

 Meet the Corbridge Lion

-See the infamous Corbridge lion, found in 1907, and inspect the artistry of this imposing sculpture.
+See the famous Corbridge lion, found in 1907, and inspect the artistry of this imposing sculpture.
 The carving is impressively intact and dates back to the second or third century.